Matir03/minions/spooky/docs/attack.md

-# Attack Stage
+# Attack Resolution Logic for BoardNode

-The attack stage handles combat resolution through a sophisticated constraint satisfaction system.
-This document details the technical implementation of combat mechanics.
+This document details a sophisticated constraint satisfaction system intended for handling combat resolution.
+This logic is designed to be encapsulated within `BoardNode`s, which manage actions on individual game boards as part of the overall `GameNode` MCTS expansion.

 ## Overview

-The attack stage processes combat in several phases:
+Combat resolution within a `BoardNode` can be processed in several phases:
-1. Pair identification
+1. Combat Pair identification
-2. Constraint graph construction
+2. Constraint graph construction for attack planning
-3. Move generation
+3. Candidate move generation based on solving constraints
-4. Position evaluation
+4. Evaluation of resulting board states

 ## Combat Pair Identification